Getting Started with Website Automation

 How simple?
 Watch this video of web automation in action as a user automates a task to input username and password credentials to login to a website.

 Want to try website automation for yourself?
-Follow these steps for our example web automation task.
+Follow these steps for an example of RPA website automation.

 Make A List Of Potential Website Tasks You'd Like To Automate